microsoft/code-with-engineering-playbook/docs/SPRINT-STRUCTURE.md

 - Organize content in the playbook for quick reference and discoverability
 - Provide content in a logical structure which reflects the engineering process
-- Extensible hierarchy to allow teams to share deep subject matter expertise
+- Extensible hierarchy to allow teams to share deep subject-matter expertise

 ## The first week of a CSE Project